ScudderSaul/forthwsc/README.md

 # forthwsc
 Windows Forth
-A web framework implementation using the 4th interpreter I wrote.
-It can scripts web pages like c# in MVC.
+A web framework implementation using a 4th interpreter.
+It can script web pages like c# in MVC.
 It runs as an IIS or Apache cgi. https://dragonsawaken.net/leho/HowToUseForthForwebScripting.htm

 The Forth version documentation.